gran4/AI-InvestiBot/README.md

 # How To Start

-WARNING: It looks like the Model is currently off by a few days of something.
+WARNING: The real time trading features need more testing.
 Do NOT use to make money yet.
 1) Get data using get_info.py
 2) Train and save the models, look at the end of models.py for an example of how to do this.
 You have to train and save it yourself since I have removed everything in the Stocks folder.
 3) Look at the current implementations in implementation.py.